kk289/Java-Automation-OpenBrowser/README.md

 - Step 2:

 Now you know what version of google chrome you are using, lets download "chromedriver".
-Go to following website: [Click Here](https://chromedriver.chromium.org/downloads)
+Download From Here: [Click Here](https://chromedriver.chromium.org/downloads)

 Download the ChromeDriver based on your current version of Google Chrome.